 - 1. The Investment Manager Evaluation List is a confidential internal document and will only be used for internal purposes. - 2.
-The Investment Office, in consultation with external investment consultants, will provide the SERS Defined Contribution Committee, with a current Investment Manager Evaluation List at the same SERS Defined Contribution Committee, meeting when the Callan quarterly performance is provided to the SERS Defined Contribution Committee.
-The Evaluation List will include all investment managers which have been added or removed and summary of the reasons for the addition or removal. - 3.
-The Investment Manager Evaluation List will be provided to the Defined Contribution Committee, in executive session. - 4.
-When an investment manager is placed on the Investment Manager Evaluation List, the Investment Office and external investment consultants will conduct a further review of the investment manager to assess whether or not genuine issues of concern actually exist. - 5.
-If genuine issues of concern are identified, the Investment Office and external investment consultants will assess the cause, magnitude, and likely duration of the issues. - 6.
-If the analysis from the Investment Office, in consultation with its external investment consultants, reveals that the issues are not of concern, the investment manager will be removed from the Investment Manager Evaluation List. - 7.
-If the investment manager resolves the issues of concern to the satisfaction of the Investment Office, in consultation with its external investment consultants, the investment manager will be removed from the Investment Manager Evaluation List. - 8.
-If the Investment Office, in consultation with its external investment consultant, determines that the issues of concern have persisted without satisfactory resolution or are unlikely to be resolved within 12 months, then a recommendation on whether to retain the investment manager will be provided to the Defined Contribution Committee. - 9.
-In emergency situations, the Chief Investment Officer, in consultation with the Investment Committee Chair and Board Chair, may make investment decisions (i.e. halt trading or terminate an investment manager).
+A separate list of the investment managers listed on the Investment Manager Evaluation list will be released publicly. - 3.
+The Investment Office, in consultation with external investment consultants, will provide the Investment Committee, with a current Investment Manager Evaluation List at the same Investment Committee meeting when the Investment Consultant's quarterly performance is provided to the Investment Committee.
+The Evaluation List will include all investment managers that have been added or removed and summary of the reasons for the addition or removal. - 4.
+The Investment Manager Evaluation List will be provided to the Investment Committee, in executive session. - 5.
+When an investment manager is placed on the Investment Manager Evaluation List, the Investment Office and external investment consultants will conduct a further review of the investment manager to assess whether or not genuine issues of concern actually exist. - 6.
+If genuine issues of concern are identified, the Investment Office and external investment consultants will assess the cause, magnitude, and likely duration of the issues. - 7.
+If the analysis from the Investment Office, in consultation with its external investment consultants, reveals that the issues are not of concern, the investment manager will be removed from the Investment Manager Evaluation List. - 8.
+Over time, if the investment manager resolves the issues of concern to the satisfaction of the Investment Office, in consultation with its external investment consultants, the investment manager will be removed from the Investment Manager Evaluation List. - 9.
+If the Investment Office, in consultation with its external investment consultant, determines that the issues of concern have persisted without satisfactory resolution or are unlikely to be resolved within 12 months, then a recommendation on whether to retain the investment manager will be provided to the Investment Committee. - 10.In emergency situations, the Chief Investment Officer, in consultation with the Investment Committee Chair and Board Chair, may make investment decisions (i.e. halt trading or terminate an investment manager).
 Emergency situations are defined as those that are unforeseeable and in the absence of action, the Fund may be adversely impacted.
 In the event such action is taken, the Investment Committee will be notified as soon as practical, but no later than the next scheduled meeting.